2020 NWABR ANNUAL Gala: Beating Type 1 Diabetes Mellitus

 We Will Present:

-- The Alvin J. Thompson Award: this Award reflects the recipients high standing in the life science community with engagement in cutting edge research alongside a commitment to ethical research practices and the advancement of public trust in research.
+- The Alvin J. Thompson Award: in 2020 this award is given to Dr. Carla Greenbaum.
+This Award reflects the recipients high standing in the life science community with engagement in cutting edge research alongside a commitment to ethical research practices and the advancement of public trust in research.
+Read more about Carla's work here.

-- The Buster and Nancy D. Alvord Award: this Award reflects the recipients' philanthropic contributions to the Northwest alongside their role as an advocate, educator, or donor in support of the local biomedical research community.
+- The Buster and Nancy D. Alvord Award: in 2020 this award is given to Dr. William Hagopian.
+This Award reflects the recipients' philanthropic contributions to the Northwest alongside their role as an advocate, educator, or donor in support of the local biomedical research community.
+Read more about Bill's work here.

 Proceeds from the gala support NWABR's educational work, engagement with students and the public, in support of NWABR's mission to promote the public's trust in biomedical research and its ethical conduct.

-NWABR Distinguished Service Awards are giving to NWABR staff and Board members in honor of their personal contributions to the work of NWABR.
-These Awards were instigated in 2016 and the recipients are:
+NWABR Distinguished Service Awards are giving to NWABR staff, Board and other community members in honor of their personal contributions to the work of NWABR.
+These Awards were instigated in 2016 and the past recipients were:

 Marcia Johnson-Witter and Max Witter on behalf of the Dean Witter Foundation